 Rule 72.
 Family Law Master

-D. Witnesses.
-The parties may procure the attendance of witnesses before the master by the issuance and service of subpoenas as provided in Rule 52.
-If without adequate excuse a witness fails to appear or give evidence, the witness may be punished as for contempt and be subjected to the consequences, penalties, and remedies provided in Rules 65 and 52.
+(d) Witnesses.
+The parties may procure the attendance of witnesses before the master by serving subpoenas as provided in Rule 52.
+If a witness fails to appear or give evidence without adequate excuse, the court may hold the witness in contempt and order the sanctions and remedies provided in Rules 52 and 65.

-F. Objections.
-A party may object to the master's report by filing with the court a motion to modify or reject the master's report, as prescribed in Rule 35, no later than fifteen (15) days from the date of mailing of the master's report.
-Each objection shall be stated with specificity and shall reference the exhibits or portions of the record supporting the objection.
-Any response to an objection shall be filed no later than ten (10) days from the date the objection is mailed.
-No further pleadings shall be permitted without prior court order.
+(1) Procedure.
+A party may object to the master's report by filing a motion to modify or reject the master's report but must do so not later than 15 days after the master's report is mailed.
+Each objection must be stated with specificity and must reference the exhibits or portions of the record supporting the objection.

-H. Stipulation as to Findings.
-At the time the master is appointed, the parties may stipulate that a master's findings of fact shall be final.
-When so stipulated, the court shall consider only questions of law arising from the master's report.
-Absent such a stipulation, the court shall not reverse the special master's findings of fact unless clearly erroneous and shall review conclusions of law de novo.
+(h) Stipulation as to Findings.
+When the master is appointed, the parties may stipulate that a master's findings of fact will be final.
+If the parties have filed such a stipulation, the court may consider only questions of law arising from the master's report.
+Absent such a stipulation, the court may not reverse a finding of fact by the special master unless it is clearly erroneous, but it must review de novo the master's conclusions of law.

-I. Sanctions.
-The court may impose sanctions upon any party or counsel for conduct occurring before the master or in conjunction with the master's proceedings or objections to the master's report that is done to harass, or to cause unnecessary delay, or needlessly increase the cost of litigation.
-The master may also make recommendations for imposition of sanctions under these rules, case law, or statute.
+(i) Sanctions.
+The court may impose sanctions on any party or counsel in connection with proceedings before a master for conduct intended to harass another party or a witness, cause unnecessary delay, or needlessly increase the cost of litigation.
+The master also may make recommendations to the court for imposing sanctions under these rules, case law, or statute.